EricaLinaG/ericas-emacs/README.md

 ## Installation

+I use Emacsn now with Chemacs2.
+I wouldn't want to install emacs the hard way again.

+### Emacsn - Chemacs2

-You can use [emacsn](https://github.com/ericalinag/emacsn) to install it.
+I believe the preferred way is to use [Emacsn](https://github.com/ericalinag/Emacsn) to install it.
-That will allow you to have other emacs configurations installed simultaneously.
+That will allow you to have dev, stable, test, and other Emacs configurations installed simultaneously.
+With multiple profiles to execute emacs in different ways.

+For manintenance, Emacsn provides these commands.
+  - `make <profile-name>-update` etc.
+    - `make stable-update` in ~/Emacs will update your stable install.
+    - `make test-update` in ~/Emacs will update your test install.
+    - `make doom-update` in ~/Emacs will update your doom install.

+  - `make test-install`  in ~/Emacs will create a fresh test install of whatever the default configuration has in github.

+### Clone -> ~/.emacs.d   The hard way ???

-or you can just clone it into your .emacs.d directory.
+You can just clone it into your *.emacs.d* directory.

       `git clone https://github.com/erica-linag/ericas-emacs.git ~/.emacs.d`

+The following scripts can be run to either install or update all of the packages.
+The only difference is that install ignores packages that are already installed.
+I think it makes very little difference in load time.
+The update script adds a `git pull origin main` before looking for updates.

+The nice thing about these
+is they run from the command line and are done.
+They will also work just fine with a fresh vanilla install.
+The caveat is they need --chdir, or to be in their proper folder upon execution.

+      `emacs --script install.el --chdir ~/.emacs.d`
+      or
+      `emacs --script update.el  --chdir ~/.emacs.d`

+or you can just run it the first time and wait for the packages to load.

 ## Emacs packages, some explanation of what is here.

-There is an _elisp_ directory full of stuff, mostly configurations and extensions which I wrote or borrowed from someone else that aren't available as packages.
-Initialization happens in _elisp/init.el_
+There are configurations and also extensions which I wrote or borrowed from someone else that aren't available as packages.
+Initialization happens in init.el_

-The package list is in _elisp/early-packages/mypackages.el_.
+The package list is in _early-packages/mypackages.el_.

 ## The big things;